SAP-archive/teched2020-developer-keynote/abap/README.md

 }
 ```

-The virtual element for "Customer Name" is implemented in class ZCL_CDC_CUSTOMER_MASTER.
+The virtual element for "Customer Name" is implemented in ABAP class ZCL_CDC_CUSTOMER_MASTER.
 In this class, leveraging a code snippet from the Service Consumption Model for reading all entites, all customer names are pulled in and incorporated with the rest of the data in the Z table.

 ![Service Consumption Model](./images/serviceconsumptionmodel.jpg)